The Singapore Exchange Securities Trading Limited (SGX-ST) is currently the only approved securities exchange in Singapore.

 Regulation of issue managers

-The SGX-ST is proposing further enhancements to the Mainboard Listing Rules to govern the roles and responsibilities of the issue managers, and set out requirements on the independence of an issue manager, to address the potential conflicts arising from issue managers' relationships with a listing applicant.
+The SGX-ST recently enhanced the Mainboard Listing Rules relating to the roles and responsibilities of the issue managers, including by setting out requirements on the independence of an issue manager, to address potential conflicts arising from issue managers' relationships with a listing applicant.

 The SGX-ST has pursued various initiatives, including the following: